-430. Introduction to Language and Communication

-(3)

-The study of language acquisition and development of language skills in hearing children; the effects of hearing loss on the development of communication skills in deaf children.
+430. Introduction to Language and Communication (3) The study of language acquisition and development of language skills in hearing children; the effects of hearing loss on the development of communication skills in deaf children.
 This course provides the student with a basic understanding of linguistics, psycholinguistics, transformational grammar and speech development.
-The effects of hearing loss on the development and effectiveness of oral and writtn language are discussed as well as other disorders of language development.
-The historical background of speech reading, assessment, and methods and techniques of visual communication training is included.
+The effects of hearing loss on the development and effectiveness of oral and written language are discussed as well as other disorders of language development.
+The historical background of speech reading, assessment, and methods and techniques of visual communication training are included.
 Three class periods a week and frequent observations.

-ENGLISH (30)

-Professors Richwine, Palmer, Phillips, and Stevens; Associate Professor Panek^a; Assistant Professors Lawler and Sapora; Mrs. Palmer, Mrs. Panek^b, Mrs. Sapora, Dr. Mary Elizabeth Wallace

-Study of our language and literature offers essential liberal arts education which students may use in many ways.
-Gradautes with the English major are pursuing careers in journalism, law, business, social work, and government service.
+ENGLISH (30) Professors Richwine, Palmer, Phillips, and Stevens; Associate Professor Panek; Assistant Professor Sapora^e, Mrs. Palmer, Mrs. Panek, Mrs. Sapora^e, Dr. Mary Elizabeth Wallace Study of our language and literature offers essential liberal arts education which students may use in many ways.
+Graduates with the English major are pursuing careers in journalism, law, business, social work, and government service.
 A number have entered theological seminaries and schools of library science.
 Many teach in the public school system; others, after graduate work, join college faculties.
-Several students combine English with another subject in a dual major.
+Several students combine English with another subject in a dual major. d On leave, 1977-1978.

-Writing and Linguistics

-001; 002.
-Writing Workshop

-(0;0)

-A course designed to develop clarity and grammatical correctness in the writing of upperclassmen whose proficiency in writing is beneath standards acceptable to the college.
-Not open to freshmen.
-Individual conferences and occasional class meetings.

-102. Writing Seminar

-(3)

-Further study of the principles of composition and mechanics of writing for those students who do not reach a high level of proficiency in introduction to the Liberal Arts.

-204. Approaches to the Study of Language

-(3)

-An introduction to the principles and methods of linguistics, a survey of the history of the linguistic enterprise (including the application of linguistic findings to teaching in the schools), and a linguistic analysis of the history of the English language.

-238; 239; 240.
-Problems in Composition

-(1;1;1)

-Practice in creative writing and development of advanced writing skills by working in a seminar or individually with an instructor-critic.
-These are not remedial courses; admission requires the consent of the instructor.

-Surveys

-111. British Literature: Beowulf to 1798

-(3)

-A study of the masterworks of English literature from the Anglo-Saxon era to the dawn of the Romantic era.
-In addition to the anonymous poets of Beowulf and Sir Gawain and the Green Knight, the major figures included are Chaucer, Spenser, Shakespeare, Donne, Marlowe, Milton, Swift, Pope, and Johnson.

-112. British Literature: the Romantics to the Present

-(3)

-A study of the major literary figures of the English Romantic and Victorian movements, and of significant 20th century writers.
-Among those to be discussed are Wordsworth, Byron, Shelley, Keats, Tennyson, Browning, Arnold, Dickens, Hardy, Shaw, Yeats, Conrad, and Eliot.

-113. American Literature: Colonial Times to the Civil War

-(3)

-Special emphasis on the works of Bradford, Franklin, Cooper, Pope, Hawthorne, Emerson, Thoreau, Melville, and Whitman, as well as on the development of significant themes.

-114. American Literature: Civil War to the Present

-(3)

-A survey of the major works of Twain, Dickinson, The Realists and Naturalists, through the Lost Generation to selected major contemporary writers.

-b On leave, first semester, 1975-76.

-a On sabbatical leave, first semester, 1975-1976.
+^c On sabbatical leave, 1977-1978.